- Accepts bad credit

 RISE Review Summary

 RISE loans are expensive, with an APR range of 60% - 299%.
 RISE advertises their loans as an option for people with bad credit, but there are better alternatives from other lenders that will charge far less.

 RISE loans don’t have origination fees, prepayment fees or late fees.
 But that doesn’t change the fact that their APRs are far too high.
-In addition, RISE only does business in 30 states and the District of Columbia, so many people can’t apply in the first place.
+In addition, RISE only does business in 31 states, so many people can’t apply in the first place.
 The only big upside to RISE loans is that you can get funded in one business day, typically.
 But there are a lot of cheaper lenders that also offer fast funding.